CalebMamula/CN-Ninja-Invaders-GBS/README.md

 ## GBS: Ninja Invasion Step 9
 ### ``||variables:C||`` ``||controller:u||`` ``||loops:s||`` ``||animation:t||`` ``||logic:o||`` ``||sprites:m||`` ``||music:i||`` ``||math:z||`` ``||scene:e||``
-**The tutorial is finished, but now it's time to customize.
+**The tutorial is finished, but now it's time to customize our game!
 Here are a few examples of things to try:**

 -Put a dialog box or splash screen for game instructions.